-- Based on information from some PSOs about the methodology needed to map data to comply with the Flow Charts, as well as other challenges to receiving meaningful data sets at the PSOPPC, the AHRQ PSO program revised the CFER-H specifications and implemented Core Data Sets with CFER-H V2.0.
-With input from the Federal Interagency Patient Safety Work Group, the Common Formats Expert Panel of the National Quality Forum (NQF), and the public, this version reduces the number of questions for each module with the goal of facilitating more complete submission of key data elements.
-As of March 31, 2018, data had not yet been received in CFER-H V2.0. - In one of the specified modules of the CFER-H: the Generic Patient Safety Concern module: Blood or Blood Product; Device or Medical/Surgical Supply, Including Health Information Technology (Device or Medical/Surgical Supply); Fall; and Medication or Other Substance patient safety event-specific modules.
-The excluded reports contained information that is not within the intended scope of CFER-H. For example, 2,438 Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
+- Based on information from some PSOs about the methodology needed to map data to comply with the Flow Charts, as well as other challenges to receiving meaningful data sets at the PSOPPC, the AHRQ PSO program revised the CFER-H specifications and implemented Core Data Sets with CFER-H V2.0a.
+AHRQ consulted with the Federal Interagency Patient Safety Work Group, the Common Formats Expert Panel of the National Quality Forum (NQF), and sought comment from the public to develop this new version.
+The goal of reducing the number of questions for each module was to facilitate more complete submission of key data elements.
+As of December 31, 2019, data had not yet been included in this analysis for CFER-H V2.0a since not enough reports had been submitted in this format to meet the requirements for the non-identification of data. - Some reports that were counted in the Data Submission Summary module were not counted in one of the specified modules of the CFER-H: the Generic Patient Safety Concern module: Blood or Blood Product; Device or Medical/Surgical Supply, Including Health Information Technology (Device or Medical/Surgical Supply); Fall; and Medication or Other Substance patient safety event-specific modules.
+The excluded reports contained information that is not within the intended scope of CFER-H. For example, Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
 It should also be noted that reports involving an Adverse reaction in patient to the administered substance without any apparent incorrect action have no further information associated with them.
 For this reason, frequencies and percentages displayed in the Data Submission Summary module differ from those shown in other modules.
 Criteria for exclusion may be found in the CFER-H Event Descriptions.
 A complete list of exclusion criteria for CFER-H V1.2 is located in Appendix A.